What is Bullying?

 The Consequences of Bullying—Two Sides of the Coin The act of bullying causes major consequences for both the victim and the aggressor.
 To begin, the victim of bullying can experience high levels of stress and anxiety, which can lead to lower self-esteem and confidence.
 The Legislative Assembly of Ontario’s Bill 14, Anti-Bulling Act states (2012):

 Bullying can leave harmful and long-lasting marks on its victims.
-It can leave children with painful emotional and mental scarring and a lifelong struggle with self-esteem.
+It can leave children with painful emotional and mental scarring and a lifelong struggle self-esteem.
 Bullying can therefore impair the ability of a victim to contribute meaningfully to society and to function normally in the victim’s family environment (p.
 2)

 Understanding that bullying is a vicious circle that results in only lose-lose scenarios, it is critical to come together as a community to help put an end to bullying.